VenaReality/vena-reality-modeling-skill/README.md

 - Decision governance
 - Quality control mechanisms

-The complete system is broader than this Skill repository and is not included here.
+The complete system is broader than this Skill repository.

-To make parts of the methodology more accessible, lightweight components such as architecture review gates and decision evaluation frameworks may be released independently.

-The current repository focuses on the foundation layer:
+This repository focuses on the foundation layer:

 Understand Reality
 ↓